YuLab-SMU/supplemental-ggbreak/README.md

-# supplemental-ggbreak
+# Use ggbreak to effectively utilize plotting space to deal with large datasets and outliers

+If you use this work in published research, please cite:

+S Xu<sup>#</sup>, M Chen<sup>#</sup>, T Feng, L Zhan, L Zhou, **G Yu**<sup>\*</sup>.
+Use ggbreak to effectively utilize plotting space to deal with large datasets and outliers.
+***Frontiers in Genetics***.
+2021, 12:774846. doi: [10.3389/fgene.2021.774846](https://www.frontiersin.org/articles/10.3389/fgene.2021.774846)

-This repo contains source code and data to produce Supplementary Material.
+This repo contains source code and data to produce Supplementary Material of the above paper.

 + supplementary.Rmd: R Markdown file to compile the PDF
 + supplementary.pdf: Supplemental Material, the PDF